HL7/davinci-crd/input/pagecontent/index.md

 This implementation guide supports both Protected Health Information (PHI)-specific and non-PHI mechanisms for CRD to meet the needs and privileges of different payer organizations.
 These mechanisms will allow payers to share a wide variety of information with providers in a context-sensitive manner including:

 * updates to coverage information
-* alternative preferred/first-line/lower-cost services or products
+* alternative (e.g. first-line, lower-cost, etc.) services or products
 * documentation requirements and rules related to coverage
 * forms and templates to complete
 * indications of whether prior authorization is required